Brahmin95/LegacyComLogger/Docs/wiki.md

     B --> D

     subgraph "Core Framework"
-        D -- "ILogger, LogManager" --> E{Provider-Agnostic Contract}
+        D -- "ILogger, ITracer, LogManager" --> E{Provider-Agnostic Contract}
     end

     subgraph "Implementation Layer"
-       F[MyCompany.Logging.NLogProvider] -- "Implements ILogger" --> E
+       F[MyCompany.Logging.NLogProvider] -- "Implements Contracts" --> E
     end

     style F fill:#f9f,stroke:#333,stroke-width:2px
 ```

 -   **`MyCompany.Logging.Abstractions`**: This is the lightweight, central contract.
-It contains only interfaces (`ILogger`, `IInternalLogger`) and the static `LogManager`.
+It contains only interfaces (`ILogger`, `ITracer`) and the static `LogManager`.
 It has **zero dependencies** on NLog or any other third-party library.
 -   **`MyCompany.Logging.NLogProvider`**: This is the concrete implementation.
 It references the `Abstractions` project and contains all the NLog-specific code.
 It is responsible for all data enrichment, such as adding APM correlation IDs and translating VB6 error details into structured objects.
 -   **`MyCompany.Logging`**: This is a dedicated adapter for our VB6 clients.
 It is COM-visible and provides a simple, intuitive API for VB6 developers.
 Internally, it calls the abstract `ILogger` interface.

 ## 3. The Decoupling Mechanism: Runtime Initialization

 The key to the loose coupling is the static `LogManager.Initialize()` method.
--   An application (e.g., a WinForms `Program.cs` or the `ComBridge` constructor) calls `LogManager.Initialize("MyCompany.Logging.NLogProvider", ...)`.
+-   An application (e.g., a WinForms `Program.cs` or the `ComBridge` constructor) calls the simple `LogManager.Initialize(AppRuntime.DotNet)`.
--   The `LogManager` uses **`Assembly.Load()`** to load the provider DLL at runtime.
+-   The `LogManager` uses internal configuration to find the provider assembly name (e.g., "MyCompany.Logging.NLogProvider").
--   It then uses reflection to find and instantiate the `NLogLoggerFactory`.
+-   It then uses **`Assembly.Load()`** to load the provider DLL at runtime and reflection to find and instantiate the provider's factory and tracer classes.
--   This means the consuming application **never needs a compile-time reference** to `MyCompany.Logging.NLogProvider`, allowing the provider to be swapped out in the future by simply changing a configuration string.
+-   This means the consuming application **never needs a compile-time reference** to `MyCompany.Logging.NLogProvider`, allowing the provider to be swapped out in the future by changing the internal configuration in `LogManager`.

 ## 4. Developer Concerns: The Ambient Context "Backpack"